1871fotc/fotc/docs/about/extraordinary-stories.md

 William had the honour of singing before royalty, the Duke and Duchess of York, at Government House in 1904.

-In November the same year, William took a quartette to Toowoomba, where they won first prize in a competition.
+In November the same year, William took a quartet to Toowoomba, where they won first prize in a competition.
 This was the first of many competition wins.
 He even received a perfect score of 100 from one adjudicator.

 At Easter 1909, William travelled to Sydney where he won the Grand Champion Baritone Solo at the Commonwealth Eisteddfod.
 He received a citation from the Queensland Railway Commissioner's Office to commemorate this feat.
 Up to this point, William had never been defeated in any solo vocal competition.